BackEndByAlex/salaryscope-api/docs/docs/auth/authentication.md

 **Login:**
 1. Looks up the user by email
 2. Compares the provided password against the stored hash
-3. If it matches — strips sensitive fields with `#toPublicUser` and returns a signed token and the user
+3. If it matches, strips sensitive fields with `#toPublicUser` and returns a signed token and the user
-4. If it doesn't — throws an "Invalid credentials" error (same message whether the email or password is wrong, intentionally)
+4. If it doesn't, throws an "Invalid credentials" error (same message whether the email or password is wrong, intentionally)

 Input validation (email/password required, format, length) is handled by `authValidator.js` in the resolver layer before the service is called.
 AuthService does not duplicate those checks.